 Machine understanding of audio; human-machine interfaces; robotics for expressive interaction; analysis/synthesis of Sound; K-12 Outreach for engineering, science, and mathematics education.

-Youngmoo Kim is Director of the Expressive and Creative Interaction Technologies (ExCITe) Center, Associate Professor of Electrical and Computer Engineering, and Director of the Music and Entertainment Technology Laboratory.
+Youngmoo Kim is Director of the Expressive and Creative Interaction Technologies (ExCITe) Center, Professor of Electrical and Computer Engineering, and Director of the Music and Entertainment Technology Laboratory.
 He also serves as Resident Technologist for Opera Philadelphia.

 Youngmoo received his Ph.D. in Media Arts and Sciences from MIT in 2003 and also holds Master's degrees in Electrical Engineering and Music (Vocal Performance Practice) from Stanford University as well as a B.S. in Engineering and a B.A. in Music from Swarthmore College.
 His research group, the Music & Entertainment Technology Laboratory (MET-lab) focuses on the machine understanding of audio, particularly for music information retrieval.
 Other areas of active research at MET-lab include human-machine interfaces and robotics for expressive interaction, real-time analysis, synthesis, and visualization of sound, and K-12 outreach for STEAM (Science, Technology, Engineering, Arts & Design, and Mathematics) education.